 - and any other items that your pup might need.

-If your dog has high-maintenance grooming needs, you may need to think about adding in the cost of professional grooming services.
+If your dog has high-maintenance grooming needs, you may need to consider adding in the cost of professional grooming services.

 Your schedule is going to have to change, at least at first.